Reading and processing OTM data and Generating OTM spline models

 from discrete measurements.
 To achieve this, throne

-function, which takes as input
+includes the gen_otm_splines function, which takes as input

-the output generated via rnp_otms_data
+the output generated via rnp_otms_data.
+The function will

-then calculate OTM and doy
+then calculate OTM and doy specific splines and return a

-with an OTM identifier column, associated
+nested tibble with an OTM identifier column, associated

 metadata, together with a nested column

-containing the model generated via the native R
+containing the model generated via the native R function

-.
+smooth.spline.
 Below we show how to use the

-gen_otm_splines
+gen_otm_splines function:

 otm_splines_ex <- gen_otm_splines(otm_data = otms_data, knot_p = 0.02) %>%